I Let OpenClaw Migrate Its Own Secrets to Bitwarden

 Installed the BWS CLI (v2.0.0 on Apple Silicon), created a project, and started migrating.

 The free tier gives you 2 projects.
-I used 1 with a prefix naming convention — every secret starts with OC_.
-OC_LLM_PROVIDER_1_KEY, OC_TELEGRAM_BOT_TOKEN, OC_TTS_API_KEY.
-Clean and greppable.
+I used 1 with a prefix naming convention so every secret starts with OC_ — OC_LLM_PROVIDER_1_KEY, OC_TELEGRAM_BOT_TOKEN, OC_TTS_API_KEY.
+It keeps everything clean and easy to grep.

 The config went from this: